 - Photographs of Ben , which are also in my chapter of WW1 heroes

 In October 2019 I was contacted by Keith Bugden who is a war medal collector, specifically for soldiers who died on the Somme.
-He had obtained from a collector in Manchester, the Victory Medal for Benjamin Roebuck and had carried out research into his name which led him to my history and this chapter.
-I have put him in touch with Pamela and maybe they will find out what happened to the medal all those years ago..
-Keith also sent me the following certificate which shows that Benjamin was awarded three medals.
-The 1914/15 Star, British War Medal and the Victory Medal with dates and details.
+He had obtained from a collector in Manchester, the Victory Medal * for Benjamin Roebuck and had carried out research into his name which led him to my history of Netherthong and this chapter.
+Keith also sent me the certificate below which shows that Benjamin was awarded three medals.
+The 1914/15 Star, British War Medal and the Victory Medal with details and dates.
+I put Keith in contact with Pamela and he very kindly sent her the medal so that one could say it found its proper resting place.
+He also sent her additional information which will be incorporated in this chapter,